 9:30pm: Dream feed and back to bed.
 We dropped this feed at 19 weeks.

-After the girls go to bed they are pretty good about sleeping through til morning.
+After the girls go to bed they are pretty good at sleeping through til morning.
 We are still dealing with the early wake a little bit, between 5 and 6.
 They babble to themselves and each other.
-They eventually fall back asleep until the desired wake time, but for a while it was getting to be too much.
+They eventually fall back asleep until the desired wake time, but for a while, it was getting to be too much.
 Dropping the dream feed seems to have really helped them sleep better during this early morning period.
 They still wake up once or twice, but they are much better now.
 They are quieter and fall back asleep faster.
 I think they just need a little time to get all the way past that early wake.

-There you go, an average day in the life of a four month old.
-Pretty exciting, huh? 😉 Of course not every day goes perfectly.
+There you go, an average day in the life of a four-month-old.
+Pretty exciting, huh? 😉 Of course, not every day goes perfectly.
 Some days we have things like playgroup or appointments that mean we are out during designated nap times.
-I love being a second time mom because those things don’t throw me as much.
+I love being a second-time mom because those things don’t throw me as much.
 I still try to protect nap times as much as possible.
 (Protecting feedings is easy- the girls don’t let me miss their meals. :P) I really think consistent eating and sleeping times are so important.
-And even at this young age I can see a difference in behavior when the girls are well rested compared to when they haven’t had good naps.
+And even at this young age, I can see a difference in behavior when the girls are well rested compared to when they haven’t had good naps.
 They are such happy girls when they have had a chance to sleep!!
 It is worth the sacrifices to put their sleep first.
-Being a second time mom I also have the benefit of seeing Ben thrive with a consistent routine.
+Being a second-time mom I also have the benefit of seeing Ben thrive with a consistent routine.
 All the work to get naps sorted out it worth it!

 I hope this helps some other mom out there, frantically googling like I was a couple of years ago. 🙂